devices-lab/MakeDevice-backend/README.md

 ### Running as a server

 1. Activate the virtual python environment with `source venv/bin/activate`
-2. Run the Flask server with `python3 -u server.py`
+2. Run the Flask development server with `python3 -u server.py`
  - Alternatively, run the production server with `gunicorn server:app --workers 4 --bind 0.0.0.0:3333 --capture-output --log-level debug`

 <br>